This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 When you first pick a door, the probability a car is behind it is not 1/3.

 Why?
 Because the door you're pointing to either has a car behind it, or it doesn't.
 If it does, there's a 100% chance you're pointing at the car.
 If it doesn't, a 0% chance.
-So obviously, it must be one of those values - "1/3" doesn't come into it!
-Sure, you don't know which of those it is, but one of them is true (and in the original version of the problem, it's not even like no one knows; Monty does!)
+You'll never open a door to find a third of a car!
+The probability must be either 100% or 0%; you just don't know which of those it is (and in the original version of the problem, it's not even like no one knows, Monty does!)

 Hopefully, you're now saying "but... probability doesn't work like that!"
 But why not?
 You're either pointing at a car, or pointing at a goat, and there is a real, material difference between those two.
 The only reason that you don't take that difference into account when calculating probability is that you don't know which one you've chosen.